arunnats/ssl-tasks/log.md

 nvm script was risky, time to run these manually

 -worksm i can use ssh username@13.235.82.67 and all the permissions work as instructed

+## directory safetly

+ran "sudo chmod 700 /home/exam_1/.ssh $" from the root - works, exam_1 can only access exam 1

+- ok this broke my vm, fucked over my entire progress and i have to start again i hate this so much. might switch to azure next time